marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * You will be introduced to some good rules of thumb for programming.
         * You will be able to run Python code in the Jupyter notebook environemnt.
         * You will be able to associate values with appropriate variable types.
-        * You will be able to index and iterate over arrays of values.
+        * You will be able to index and iterate over lists of values.
-        * You will practice translating word problems --> pseudo code --> code.
+        * >You will practice translating word problems --> pseudo code --> code.
-        * You will explore the benefits of using comments and variable names to enhance code readability with your classmates.
+        * >You will explore the benefits of using comments and variable names to enhance code readability with your classmates.
-        * You will understand the advantages and potential pitfalls of mutable objects.
+        * You will understand the difference between mutable and immutable objects.
+    * *Homework (10 pts):*
+        * homework-Jan-21-basics.ipynb (due *before* midnight Jan-28-T)
-* Jan-23-R: **Working with NumPy multi-dimensional arrays (ndarray) - otherwise Python is just too slow and cumbersome.**
+* Jan-23-R: **Working with NumPy multi-dimensional arrays (ndarray) - otherwise Python is just too slow and cumbersome.
+Also basic plotting with matplotlib.**
     * *Objectives:*
         * You will be able to import and use modules.
         * You will be able to manipulate multi-dimensional data arrays using NumPy ndarrays.